spf13/cobra/shell_completions.md

 $ helm s[tab]
 search  show  status
 ```
-*Note*: Because of backwards-compatibility requirements, we were forced to have a different API to disable completion descriptions between `Zsh` and `Fish`.
+*Note*: Because of backward-compatibility requirements, we were forced to have a different API to disable completion descriptions between `zsh` and `fish`.

 ### Limitations

-* Custom completions implemented in Bash scripting (legacy) are not supported and will be ignored for `fish` (including the use of the `BashCompCustom` flag annotation).
+* Custom completions implemented in bash scripting (legacy) are not supported and will be ignored for `fish` (including the use of the `BashCompCustom` flag annotation).
   * You should instead use `ValidArgsFunction` and `RegisterFlagCompletionFunc()` which are portable to the different shells (`bash`, `zsh`, `fish`, `powershell`).
 * The function `MarkFlagCustom()` is not supported and will be ignored for `fish`.
   * You should instead use `RegisterFlagCompletionFunc()`.